-The SLPA Exam Blueprint was developed through a research-based practice analysis by SLPAs, SLPs, and educators to ensure that the certification reflects emerging data, applied knowledge, and best practices.
+The SLPA Exam Blueprint [PDF] was developed through a research-based practice analysis by SLPAs, SLPs, and educators to ensure that the certification reflects emerging data, applied knowledge, and best practices.
 The SLPA national exam will be based the information in the blueprint.

 The ASHA resources provided are not exclusive to the SLPA exam but will allow you to review topic material.
 Please review to the Exam Blueprint for specific topic areas.

 The following references may provide you with additional information but are not required for exam review.

 - Bleile, K. (2020).
 Speech Sound Disorders: For Class and Clinic.
 Plural Publishing.